-Traumatic abdominal wall hernia (TAWH) represents traumatic disruption of musculature and fascia of anterior abdominal wall without skin penetration.
+Traumatic abdominal wall hernia describes traumatic disruption of musculature and fascia of anterior abdominal wall without skin penetration.

-Sudden increase in intraabdominal pressure with direct impact resulting in abdominal wall disruption (insufficient to penetrate skin but strong enough to disrupt muscle and fascia).
+In these injuries, a sudden increase in intraabdominal pressure due to the direct impact results in abdominal wall disruption that is insufficient to penetrate skin but strong enough to disrupt muscle and fascia.

 Disruption of all layers of muscle and fascia yet elastic skin layer remains intact.

 Although the size of the tear may vary significantly, some classically described locations include:

 - region of iliac crest in seat belt injury (site of lap and shoulder strap junction)